-Melanie Carew has held senior roles within the research sector including as the Head of Strategy and Public Affairs at the Florey Institute of Neuroscience and Mental Health, CEO of the Cooperative Research Centre for Mental Health and in various multidisciplinary research collaborations spanning biomedical and agricultural fields.
+Melanie Carew has held senior roles within the research sector including as the Head of Strategy and Public Affairs at the Florey Institute of Neuroscience and Mental Health, Chief Executive Officer of the Cooperative Research Centre for Mental Health, and roles in various multidisciplinary research collaborations within the biomedical and agricultural fields.
 She has developed and overseen education programs and professional development for graduate researchers for over 15 years.
 Melanie became interested in graduate student wellbeing when she realised how many of the PhD candidates she’d mentored were facing the same problems in this area but could, with the right guidance and support, resolve these and flourish in their careers.

 Dr Karra Harrington is a clinical psychologist and is currently a post-doctoral scholar at the Pennsylvania State University.
 She has a wide range of clinical experience implementing evidence-based psychological interventions across public and private mental health settings.
 Dr Harrington’s research interests include reducing loneliness in vulnerable populations, prevention of age related cognitive decline and dementia, and development of digital tools to enhance psychological assessment and intervention methods.
 She holds a PhD in Cognitive Neuroscience from the University of Melbourne and a Master of Psychology (Clinical) from Deakin University.
 Karra first became interested in graduate student wellbeing while undertaking her own PhD, recognising the need for opportunities to develop skills to maintain wellbeing, overcome challenges, and create supportive peer networks to thrive during PhD and beyond.